lubranoa/CS340-Golf-Tracker-DB/README.md

     - Stores players with a name, a city, and a US state.
     - Deletions cascade to delete rounds and player-club relationships.
   - `player_clubs` Entity
     - Stores the relationships of players and the clubs they own.
-These are many-to-many relationships because a player can own multiple clubs and a single club can be owned by multiple people.
+These are many-to-many relationships because a player can own multiple clubs and a single club can be owned by multiple players.
   - `rounds` Entity
     - Stores players' rounds of golf with a date, the score, the player whose round it is, and which course it was on.
 Dependent on `courses` and `players`.
     - Deletions cascade to delete swings.